contact us

 1. Real estate agent commission

-We have a Complete Guide to Real Estate Commission that takes you through the ins and outs of commission structures and the different factors that can impact how much commission you’ll pay.
+We have a complete guide to real estate commission that takes you through the ins and outs of the different commission structures and the factors that can impact how much commission you’ll pay.

-The short answer is: if you’re paying percentage fees (as opposed to a flat fee or incentive structure) the real estate agent commission typically varies from as little as 1% to around 3%.
+The short answer is: if you’re using a percentage fee structure (as opposed to a flat fee or incentive structure) the real estate agent commission typically varies from as little as 1% to around 3%.

-Most Canberra agencies charge between 2% and 3%.
-The average commission for a real estate agent is around 2.5%.
+Most Canberra agencies charge between 2% and 3%, plus GST.
+The average commission for a real estate agent is around 2.5%, plus GST.

-Understanding what structure works best in your situation can mean thousands of extra dollars in your pocket come sale time.
+Understanding what structure works best when selling your property can mean thousands of extra dollars in your pocket come sale time.

 2. Marketing costs

-The key to a profitable campaign is knowing which of the different options is most likely to hook the
+The key to a profitable campaign is knowing which of the options is most likely to hook the right buyer.
+Your real estate agent will be able to personally tailor a marketing campaign to suit your property, your budget, and the right audience.

 Marketing campaigns vary significantly in cost.
-In Canberra, you can expect them to start at around $2,000-$2,500 for a base level campaign.
-At the higher end, you might spend $10,000 or a little over to get the best result.
+In Canberra, you can expect them to start at around $2,000-$2,500 for a base-level campaign.
+At the higher end, you might spend $10,000 or a little more to get the best result.

 • Print advertising